Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Scaling Ansatz and exponents for other values of

 \section{Scaling Ansatz and exponents for other values of $\delta$}

-In the following we show results analogous to those displayed in Section \ref{nonodd} for $\delta = \pi/4$, specifically those reported in Figs.~\ref{figWGdelta0250K4} and \ref{figSkdelta0250K4}, but for other values of $\delta \in (0,\pi/2)$.
-Here, we additionally address $\delta = \pi/8$ and $3\pi/8$, which were considered in the analysis of the fluctuations and the covariances, see Figs.~\ref{FigDistalldeltas} and \ref{FigCovariances}.
-As all the elements in the figures were previously discussed for $\delta = \pi/4$ and the qualitative conclusions are the same, the descriptions will be brief.
+In the following we show results analogous to those displayed in Sec.~\ref{nonodd} for $\delta = \pi/4$, but for other values of $\delta \in (0,\pi/2)$.
+Specifically, we study the scaling of the synchronization dynamics for $\delta = \pi/8$ and $3\pi/8$, which were considered in the analysis of the fluctuations and the covariances, see Figs.~\ref{FigDistalldeltas} and \ref{FigCovariances}.
+As all the elements in the figures were previously discussed for $\delta = \pi/4$ in connection with Figs.~\ref{figWGdelta0250K4} and \ref{figSkdelta0250K4} and the qualitative conclusions are the same, the descriptions will be brief.

 In Fig.~\ref{figWGdelta0125K4} we show the roughness $W_\phi(t)$ (upper panel) and height-difference correlation function $G_\phi(\ell,t)$ (lower panel) for $\delta = \pi/8$ in a system of $L=1024$ oscillators.
-The critical coupling $K=4$ is roughly twice as large as the critical coupling strength obtained from the saturation of the width as described at the end of Sec.\ \ref{rel}.
+The critical coupling $K=4$ is roughly twice as large as the critical coupling strength obtained from the saturation of the width as described at the end of Sec.\ \ref{satsta} and in Appendix \ref{AppDep}.
 The exponents values are $\alpha = 1.12$, $\alpha_s = 1.40$, $z=1.42$, and $\alpha_\text{loc}=0.95$, with uncertainties again below $0.05$ for the same reasons discussed for $\delta = \pi/4$ in the main text, which differs slightly in the exponent values.
 The inset of the upper panel shows again the mean, maximum, and most probable value of the squared slopes averaged across realizations, and that of the lower panel shows a rescaling of the two-point correlations based on the theory of anomalous scaling, Eq.\ (\ref{glt_mod}).
 All the comments given for $\delta = \pi/4$ apply in this case too.

 The structure factor $S_\phi(k,t)$ also for $\delta = \pi/8$ (with the same parameter choices and exponents) is shown in its original form (upper panel) and in rescaled form (lower panel) in Fig.~\ref{figSkdelta0125K4}.
 As in the case of $\delta = \pi/4$, the scaling is anomalous of the faceted type discussed in Ref.~\cite{ramasco}.